SPIN-UMass/MidjourneyDataset/README.md

 We collect data from multiple general-purpose channels to capture a broad range of prompts and generation behaviors.
 The original dataset consists of tens of millions of samples, from which we derive a processed subset for release.
 All samples are preprocessed to extract the original prompts, remove user-identifying information, and filter out invalid or noisy entries to ensure data quality and consistency.

+## Data Preprocessing

+The collected data is processed to produce clean and consistent prompt–image pairs suitable for analysis and release.
+We first extract the original user prompts from raw message content, which may include additional fields such as user identifiers, timestamps, image URLs, and generation parameters.
+We then remove empty entries and rows with missing or malformed data, and exclude prompts that contain external image URLs to avoid dependency on external content.
+To improve data quality and consistency, we filter out prompts containing non-English text or excessive noise (e.g., emojis).

+We further retain only prompts with tokenized length ≤ 77, as many text encoders used in multimodal models (e.g., CLIP) operate under fixed context length constraints, and longer prompts would otherwise be truncated.
+The Midjourney model version associated with each sample is inferred using timestamps and known release periods of different versions.
+Finally, all user-identifying and platform-specific metadata, including user IDs, timestamps, and image URLs, are removed to ensure anonymization in the released dataset.
+The preprocessing scripts used to perform these steps are included in this repository.

 ## Citation